Faster than a speeding bullet.

 This was more of a national collaboration than a partnership between two companies.
 A draft treaty was signed on 29 November 1962.
 The name Concorde was chosen as in French it means agreement, harmony or union, as does the English version concord.
 There was consternation in England at the use of a French word but the then Minister of Technology, Tony Benn was quick to point out the “e” stood for England and excellence.
 It was changed to Concord but then later back to Concorde.
 Not the Concorde or a Concorde but just Concorde like it was someone’s name.

 It caused a lack of faith in the new technology.
-At the time of the first flight of Concorde there were 16 airlines who had pencilled in 74 airframes.
+At the time of the first flight of Concorde, there were 16 airlines that had pencilled in 74 airframes.
 BOAC (British Overseas Airways Corporation, forerunner of British Airways) and Air France were the only airlines to take up their orders.

 The airlines that placed orders are shown below in order of the date they signed for the option to take Concorde.